MatthiasDroste/COPYandPAY/java/mavenServlet/README.md

 Call it on http://localhost:8080/mavenServlet/payment

-You now should see an IllegalArgumentException("not implemented yet").
+You now should see an IllegalArgumentException("NOT IMPLEMENTED YET").
 Great!
 Proceed to developing the PaymentServlet.java.

 ## Developing

+Basically you just follow this tutorial: http://www.paysourcing.com/Integrationguide/COPYandPAY.html

 * *PaymentServlet.java* does step 1 of the tutorial: it calls CreateToken and dispatches to the payment.jsp
 * *payment.jsp* does step 2 of the tutorial: reads the token as a request attribute and displays the payment page.
-Configure the form to point to http://localhost:8080/mavenServlet/status
+Configure the form to point to http://localhost:8080/mavenServlet/status and offer the brands VISA and MASTER
 * *StatusServlet.java* does step 3 of the tutorial: receives the redirect of the user after payment.
 It calls GetStatus, evaluates it an dispatches to the paymentSuccess.jsp or paymentError.jsp.

+### Once you are done
+1. Visa and MasterCard are shown at the checkout page
+2. A payment is done with Visa, eg. Name: use your name, Number:4200 0000 0000 0000, CVV:123, Expiry date 12/2014
+3. The result page http://localhost:8080/mavenServlet/status displays the result based on the json response.

 ### Tools